canopas/react-file-upload/README.md

 <img src="./src/assets/images/single-file-uploading.gif"/>

 - Also, you can over-ride all the classes for changing the UI as per your requirement.

-## Examples

-We are providing some examples with design. so, you can easily take it and use it in your project.

 ### Over-ride CSS